erluxman/kitchensinkdemo/backlog.md

 - Toggles

 - Toggle List
-	- Switch List
+	✅ Switch List
+	     it is not showing multiple toggles even if added to model
 		- Add a few more switches.
 One switch doesn’t make a list.
-	- Check Box List
+	✅ Check Box List
 		- Same, add a few more.
-	- Radio Button List
+	✅ Radio Button List
 		- Add a few more options
-	- For ALL of them, make variations that show list in a box layout Y and flow layout.
+	✅ For ALL of them, make variations that show list in a box layout Y and flow layout.
 Right now you just have flow.

 - Text Field